HCL-TECH-SOFTWARE/connections-doc/v8-cr12/admin/install/cp_install_services_tasks.md

 1. Start by deleting the existing chart:

+      ```bash
-      ```helm uninstall bootstrap -n connections```
+      helm uninstall bootstrap -n connections
+      ```

 2. Find out the bootstrap chart version available on Harbor OCI:

+      ```bash
-      ```helm show all <<oci_registry_url>>/bootstrap --devel | grep "^version:"```
+      helm show all <<oci_registry_url>>/bootstrap --devel | grep "^version:"
+      ```

       Where `<<oci_registry_url>>` is the Harbor OCI container registry uri, that is `oci://hclcr.io/cnx`.
 This applies to other instances of `<<oci_registry_url>>` in the following steps.

+      ```bash
-      ```o/p version: 0.1.0-20220714-190047```
+      o/p version: 0.1.0-20220714-190047
+      ```

 3. Download the j2 template for bootstrap.yml from the [HCL Connections deployment automation Git repository](https://github.com/HCL-TECH-SOFTWARE/connections-automation/tree/main/roles/hcl/component-pack-harbor/templates/helmvars) and modify it according to your environment.

     !!! note
         Starting with v8 CR11, `user_provided_cert_SANs` must be specified in bootstrap.yml to set the Subject Alternative Name (SAN) in TLS certificates.
 This should be a comma-separated string (eg. `'*.example.com,*.sub.example.com'`).

         If the environment is running WebSphere Application Server FP27 or later, ensure that the SAN entries meet the [certificates hostname verification requirements](https://www.ibm.com/support/pages/hostname-verification-websphere-application-server-traditional).
-The list typically includes the `set_master_ip` hostname specified in bootstrap.yml and, if applicable, the load balancer hostname (e.g., HAProxy).
+The list typically includes the `set_master_ip` hostname specified in bootstrap.yml and, if applicable, the load balancer hostname (for example, HAProxy).
 Alternatively, wildcard entries can be used.

         To comply with WebSphere certificate hostname verification, if the environment is upgraded from v8 CR10 or lower, the OpenSearch certificate must be regenerated.
 Setting `force_regenerate_opensearch: true` in bootstrap.yml before upgrading will regenerate the certificates.
 Be sure to re-establish SSL interoperability with OpenSearch and restart the related services afterwards.